Menu

 You can also get a polymerase chain reaction (PCR, or RT-PCR) test, which is a laboratory test that looks for traces of the coronavirus.

-PCR test locations depend on where you live, and include pop-up testing centres, GP offices, respiratory clinics, and drive-through testing sites.
+PCR test locations depend on where you live, and include GP offices, respiratory clinics, and pathology collection centres.

 I’ve caught COVID-19, what happens now?